-- 1. Install one or more instances of Filtering Service to integrate with Citrix. - 2.
-Install a dedicated Network Agent to monitor the Citrix servers.

-To perform the first 2 steps, see Install Filtering Service and Network Agent to integrate with Citrix, page 236.

-3. Obtain the Citrix configuration package (used to install the Citrix Integration Service configuration utility).

-See Obtain the Citrix Integration Service configuration package, page 237.

-4. Create and configure a Citrix Integration Service installation package for your deployment.

-See Configure the Citrix Integration Service installation package, page 237.

-5. Use the installation package to install Citrix Installation Service on your Citrix servers.

-See Use the installation package to install Citrix Integration Service on a Citrix server, page 240.

-For information about upgrading a prior-version Citrix Integration Service, see Upgrading the Citrix Integration Service, page 241.
+- 1) Install one or more instances of Filtering Service to integrate with Citrix. - Install a dedicated Network Agent to monitor the Citrix servers.
+To perform the first 2 steps, see Install Filtering Service and Network Agent to integrate with Citrix. - Obtain the Citrix configuration package (used to install the Citrix Integration Service configuration utility).
+See Obtain the Citrix Integration Service configuration package. - Create and configure a Citrix Integration Service installation package for your deployment.
+See Configure the Citrix Integration Service installation package. - 5) Use the installation package to install Citrix Installation Service on your Citrix servers.
+See Use the installation package to install Citrix Integration Service on a Citrix server.
+For information about upgrading a prior-version Citrix Integration Service, see Upgrading the Citrix Integration Service.

-If web protection software will manage Internet activity for both Citrix and non-Citrix users, refer to Combining Citrix with another integration, page 243, after installing the Citrix Integration Service.
+If web protection software will manage Internet activity for both Citrix and non-Citrix users, refer to Combining Citrix with another integration section in Initial Setup of Citrix integration after installing the Citrix Integration Service.